NovaDevelopment/BrowserPlus/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Please report any bugs so that they can be corrected in future releases.
+about: File a bug report in order to request that it be fixed.
+title: "[BUG]"
+labels: bug
+assignees: ''

 ---